vitalets/babel-plugin-runtyper/readme.md

 > [Babel](https://babeljs.io) plugin for runtime type-checking in JavaScript

-Runtyper warns you about silent type-mismatch operations in your JavaScript code.
+Runtyper protects you from silent type-mismatch operations in your JavaScript code.
-Include it into your *development builds* and it will notify your in runtime when it detects weirdness.
-No type-annotations needed.
+Use it in *development builds* and it will notify your every time it detects weirdness.
+Types are guessed by code itself so no manual type-annotations needed.

 ## Example
 Imagine you have comparison like `x === y` and in runtime values are `x = 1`, `y = "1"`.